 What is REACTER?

 It is an extension of classical molecular dynamics (MD) that allows molecules to update their bond connectivity during a running simulation.
 This new protocol can allow traditional fixed valence MD force fields to approximate reactions in a completely classical setting.
-It is useful for building initial configurations for complex amorphous materials whose reaction mechanisms are known.
+It is useful for building initial configurations for complex amorphous materials whose reaction mechanisms are known, or to examine the structure and properties of materials produced using one or more proposed mechanisms.

 How does it work?